typed-ember/ember-cli-typescript/docs/ember/components.md

 New to Ember or the Octane edition specifically?
 You may want to read [the Ember Guides’ material on `Component`s](https://guides.emberjs.com/release/components/) first!
 {% endhint %}

 Glimmer Components are defined in one of three ways: with templates only, with a template and a backing class, or with only a backing class \(i.e. a `yield`-only component\).
 When using a backing class, you get a first-class experience using TypeScript!
-Unfortunately, we don’t yet support type-checking for templates, but we hope to build that out eventually.
-Don’t let that stop you, though: types in your component classes make for a great experience, so let’s dig in and see how it works in practice.
+For type-checking Glimmer templates as well, see [Glint](https://typed-ember.gitbook.io/glint/).

 ## A simple component